jorgemachucav/explore-1/CONTRIBUTING.md

 ## Improving an existing topic or collection

-If a topic or collection already exists, it will be listed in its respective directory:
+If a topic or collection already exists, it will be listed in its respective :

 - [topics/](http://github.com/github/explore/tree/master/topic)
 - [collections/](http://github.com/github/explore/tree/master/collection)